Welcome STARR Grant Reviewers

 What's on this Page

-- Sections 1 and 2: Download your proposals and submit online reviews.
+Sections 4 and 5: Download your proposals and submit your reviews online.

 The students are not expected to conduct original research although experienced students may make new discoveries.
 Our goal is for students to learn the research process and improve their planning, writing, and communication skills.

-Students are expected to participate at a regional science fair or the State Science and Technology Fair (or both) and are automatically invited to present at the Iowa Junior Academy of Science Science Symposium at the IAS Annual Meeting.
+Students are expected to participate at a regional science fair and/or the State Science and Technology Fair and are automatically invited to present at the Iowa Junior Academy of Science Science Symposium at the IAS Annual Meeting.

 Reviewer comments play an important role in student perceptions of science and scientists.
 Your comments are an opportunity to improve their understanding of science.
 In most cases the students are waiting to hear back from reviewers before starting their projects.
 Helpful suggestions are highly valued and appreciated!
 Whether they go on to become research scientists or choose a career unrelated to science their impressions will last a lifetime.